CodeOki/SchoolProjects/README.md

-# SchoolProjects
+# School Projects
-School Assignments coded in Java
+School Assignments coded mainly in Java
+Feel free to use my code!